Particular/docs.particular.net/Content/ServiceMatrix/getting-started-with-nservicebus-using-servicematrix-2.0-fault-tolerance.md

 ## Monitoring the Errors and Audits
 Traditionally administrators used a variety of techniques and monitoring tools to keep tabs on the endpoints and the error queues.
 This has been made much easier with the Service
 The monitoring and managing of NServiceBus queues has been made much easier with the introduction of  [ServicePulse](http://particular.net/ServicePulse-1 "ServicePulse") and [ServiceInsight](http://particular.net/ServiceInsight "ServiceInsight").
 ServicePulse provides the ability to monitor the uptime and SLA of your endpoints.
 ServiceInsight is designed to provide visibility into the processes and the relationship among them.
-Both products are currently in Beta.

 Make sure you remove the code which throws an exception before going on.

 ## Next steps

 See how to use NServiceBus for [Publish/Subscribe](getting-started-with-nservicebus-using-servicematrix-2.0---publish-subscribe.md)
 .